Atlassian ALM vs Rally Software comparison

 Buyer's Guide

-Atlassian ALM is ranked 16th in Application Lifecycle Management (ALM) Suites with 6 reviews while Rally Software is ranked 8th in Application Lifecycle Management (ALM) Suites with 116 reviews.
+Atlassian ALM is ranked 17th in Application Lifecycle Management (ALM) Suites with 6 reviews while Rally Software is ranked 6th in Application Lifecycle Management (ALM) Suites with 116 reviews.
 Atlassian ALM is rated 7.6, while Rally Software is rated 8.2.
 The top reviewer of Atlassian ALM writes "Scrum board feature is highly valuable and handles different user volumes".
-On the other hand, the top reviewer of Rally Software writes "A solution that enables users to accurately estimate the time required for building large software projects".
-Atlassian ALM is most compared with Jira, Microsoft Azure DevOps, TFS and IBM Rational ALM, whereas Rally Software is most compared with Microsoft Azure DevOps, Jira, TFS, Jira Align and Codebeamer.
+On the other hand, the top reviewer of Rally Software writes "Good discussion and note-taking capabilities but hard to track the changes".
+Atlassian ALM is most compared with Jira, Microsoft Azure DevOps, IBM Rational ALM and Polarion ALM, whereas Rally Software is most compared with Microsoft Azure DevOps, Jira, TFS, Jira Align and Codebeamer.
+See our Atlassian ALM vs. Rally Software report.

 See our list of best Application Lifecycle Management (ALM) Suites vendors.